ThanhHuu/game-auto/README.md

 # game-auto
-This is release using for computer host (my computer)
+This is release using for guest host (virtual machine)